 And be politically incorrect.
 They could dress as an African tribesman, in black-face with a bone through their hair.
 Or a sleepy Mexican in a sombrero.
 Or an Arab holding a bomb.
 When they eliminated black-face years ago, half the marchers had to change generations-old traditions.

 But the worst, the most politically incorrect, the most bizarre, was dressing as women with huge (huge!) busts and butts, sagging panty hose, exaggerated wild lipstick and fright wigs.
 That’s where the real misogyny showed.

 The parade started downhill when they allowed women to participate.
 Then they allowed children, and pushed participation by the entire family.
 Then, they banned more and more costumes that could possibly offend anyone, anywhere, anytime.

 What’s the point if a grown man cannot dress up in black-face, stick a chicken bone in his hair, drink, puke, wet his pants, act silly once a year?
 How can he do any of those with his family right there?

 (My main complaint this year on TV was calling it “The Sugar House Casino Mummers Parade.”
 It is not.
 Maybe they could say, “The Mummers Parade Brought To You By the Sugar House Casino,” but that’s as far as I would allow.
 It’s our parade, not theirs.)

-Oh, dem golden slippers/ Golden slippers I’m goin’ to wear . . .
+Oh, dem golden slippers/ Golden slippers I’m gwan’ to wear . . .

 (I didn’t see it live, but later I read of a float that was a giant toilet with animated poop rising out of it.
 The woman who designed it complained that it was censored by the TV coverage.
 I don’t know any more about it, but, so far, I vote for the TV censorship.
-I am uninhibited, but this sounds like something just to get attention, and I am long past toilet humor.)
+I am uninhibited, but this sounds like something just to get attention, and I am long past toilet humor.
+Nothing funny about it.)